Szeged: History

 Szeged and its area have been inhabited since ancient times.
 Ptolemy mentions the oldest known name of the city: Partiscum (Ancient Greek: Πάρτισκον).
 It is possible that Attila, king of the Huns had his seat somewhere in this area.
 The name Szeged was first mentioned in 1183, in a document of King Béla III.

-In the second century AD there was a Roman trading post established on an island in the Tisza, and the foundations of the Szeged castle suggest that the structure may have been built over an even earlier fort.
+In the second century AD, there was a Roman trading post established on an island in the Tisza, and the foundations of the Szeged castle suggest that the structure may have been built over an even earlier fort.
 Today only one corner of the castle still remains standing.

-During the Mongol invasion the town was destroyed and its inhabitants fled to the nearby swamps, but they soon returned and rebuilt their town.
+During the Mongol invasion, the town was destroyed and its inhabitants fled to the nearby swamps, but they soon returned and rebuilt their town.
 In the 14th century, during the reign of Louis the Great, Szeged became the most important town of Southern Hungary, and – as the Ottoman military frontier got closer to Hungary – the strategic importance of Szeged grew.
-King Sigismund of Luxembourg had a wall built around the town.
+King Sigismund of Luxembourg had a city wall built.
 Szeged was raised to free royal town status in 1498.

 Szeged was first pillaged by the Ottoman Army on 28 September 1526, but was occupied only in 1543, and became an administrative centre of the Ottoman Empire (see Ottoman Hungary) during the reign of Suleiman the Magnificent.
 The town was a sanjak centre first in Budin Eyaleti (1543–1596), after in Eğri Eyaleti.
 The town was taken from Ottoman rule on 23 October 1686, and regained the free royal town status in 1715.
 In 1719, Szeged received its coat of arms (still used today) from Charles III.
 During the next several years, Szeged grew and prospered.
 Piarist monks arrived in Szeged in 1719 and opened a new grammar school in 1721.
 Szeged also held scientific lectures and theatrical plays.
 These years brought not only prosperity but also enlightenment.
-Between 1728 and 1744 witch trials were frequent in the town, with the Szeged witch trials of 1728–29 perhaps being the largest.
+Between 1728 and 1744, witch trials were frequent in the town, with the Szeged witch trials of 1728–29 perhaps being the largest.
 The witch trials were instigated by the authorities, who decided on this measure to remove the problem of the public complaints about the drought and its consequences of famine and epidemics by laying the responsibility on people among them, which had fraternized with the Devil.
 In 1720, the ethnic Hungarian population of the town numbered about 13000 to 16000, while the number of the Serb inhabitants was 1300.